xeluxee/competitest.nvim/README.md

 ```

 ## Future plans
-- [ ] Write Vim docs
+- Write Vim docs
-- [ ] Integration with [competitive-companion](https://github.com/jmerle/competitive-companion) to download testcases and submit solutions
+- Find a way to submit solutions ([api-client](https://github.com/online-judge-tools/api-client) or [cpbooster](https://github.com/searleser97/cpbooster) or something else)
-- [ ] Add an option to use split window instead of popup
+- Add an option to use split window instead of popup
-- [ ] Handle interactive tasks
+- Handle interactive tasks

 ## Contributing
 If you have any suggestion to give or if you encounter any trouble don't hesitate to open a new issue.\